(Andy Synn tries his best to embrace the new album from Chapel of Disease, out this Friday)

 Of course, the band’s sound is ultimately far more important than the semantics, and while Echoes of Light is significantly less heavy than its predecessor by pretty much any metric you’d care to measure, there’s no question that the twining twin-leads and galloping guitars of instant early highlight “A Death Through No Loss” (think “Full of Hell” meets “Freebird”) should appeal to pretty much anyone and everyone who’s ever been a fan of any form of hard rockin’, hard riffin’ music.

-That being said, once you’re past the first two tracks – which seem consciously designed to ease the transition from …And as We Have Seen the Storm as smoothly as possible – you’ll find that, for better or worse, the rest of the album shifts even further away from heaviness and more towards hookiness, especially when it comes to the lashings of lead melody and shamelessly infectious guitar shreddery which dominate so much of songs like “Shallow Nights” (whose crooning cleans and melancholy vibes recall the best of latter-day Secrets of the Moon) and “Selenophile” (which hits the same sort of stadium-filling highs as recent Tribulation).
+That being said, once you’re past the first two tracks – which seem consciously designed to ease the transition from …And as We Have Seen the Storm as smoothly as possible – you’ll find that, for better or worse (and sometimes it’s definitely worse), the rest of the album shifts even further away from heaviness and more towards hookiness, especially when it comes to the lashings of lead melody and shamelessly infectious guitar shreddery which dominate so much of songs like “Shallow Nights” (whose crooning cleans and melancholy vibes recall the best of latter-day Secrets of the Moon) and “Selenophile” (which feels like it’s clearly aimed at fans of recent Tribulation).

-The band save, arguably at least, the best for last however (though your reaction may vary depending on whether you’ve been feeling the band’s steady shift in style over the last thirty minutes or so) with the soaring Prog Rock bombast of “Gold/Dust” and the gloomy grandeur of surprisingly subdued closer “An Ode to the Conqueror” really showing you where the band’s heart lies (and it’s definitely not in Death Metal).
+The band save, arguably at least, the best for last however (though your reaction may vary depending on whether you’ve been feeling the band’s steady shift in style over the last thirty minutes or so) with the soaring Prog Rock bombast of “Gold/Dust” which (followed by sombre gloom of surprisingly subdued closer “An Ode to the Conqueror”) really shows you where the band’s heart lies (and it’s definitely not in Death Metal).

 Now, if you’re wondering whether or not Echoes of Light is as good, or better, than its predecessor you might find my answer a little unsatisfactory.